 What is an eating problem?

-But if you’re focussing a lot on controlling what or how much you eat very strictly or having urges to eat and then making yourself sick (bulimia) are signs that you could have an eating problem.
+But if you’re focussing a lot on controlling what or how much you eat, or if you have urges to eat and then make yourself sick (bulimia), these are signs you could have a problem.

 Eating problems are common and they affect people with any body shape or lifestyle.
 Singers Demi Lovato and Zayn Malik have both spoken openly about having eating disorders and what they did to get better.